-The main model of applied ecopsychogy I use is the Natural Self model, developed by Rhonda Brandrick and Michéal Connors at Natural Academy.
-It is important to say that the Natural Self model is a map; it is not the terrain itself — the web of life is far more complex than any map could possibly capture.
+The main model of applied ecopsychogy I work with is the Natural Self model, developed by Rhonda Brandrick and Michéal Connors at Natural Academy.
+It is important to say that the Natural Self model is a map; it is not the terrain itself - the web of life is far more complex than any map could possibly capture.
 However, as a map it offers a useful way to orientate and guide sessions.

 The Natural Self model recognises that the health and wellbeing of being human is inextricably linked to the health of the natural environment, and vice versa, both interweaving and impacting upon each other.
 It explores what it means to be wholly and fully human, defining the Natural Self as arising through a complex interconnectedness of our personal, social, ecological and mythic identities.